andywer/webpack-blocks/packages/webpack/README.md

 #### match(test: string|RegExp|Array, options: ?object, configSetters: Function[]): Function

 State on which files to apply the loader blocks passed in this call.
-Works like `group()`, but adds the file matching information to the context.
+Works like `group()`, but adds the file matching information to the context that can be used by the child blocks.
 The options parameter is optional.

 Use like this: